A Bucket of Blood: Release

 American International Pictures' theatrical marketing campaign emphasized the comedic aspects of the film's plot, proclaiming that the audience would be "sick, sick, sick—from laughing!", a reference to cartoonist Jules Feiffer's popular Village Voice comic strip and his 1958 book with the same title.
 The film's poster consists of a series of comic strip panels humorously hinting at the film's horror content.

 According to Tim Dirks, the film was one of a wave of "cheap teen movies" released for the drive-in market.
 They consisted of "exploitative, cheap fare created especially for them [teens] in a newly established teen/drive-in genre."

 When Corman found that the film "worked well", he continued to direct two more comedic films scripted by Griffith: The Little Shop of Horrors, a farce with a similar plot to Bucket of Blood and using the same sets; and Creature from the Haunted Sea, a parody of the monster movie genre.

-The film was acquired by MGM Home Entertainment upon the company's purchase of Orion Pictures, which had owned the AIP catalog.
-MGM released A Bucket of Blood on VHS and DVD in 2000.
-MGM re-released the film as part of a box set with seven other Corman productions in 2007.
-However, the box set featured the same menus and transfer as MGM's previous edition of the film.